 For we must all appear before the judgment seat of Christ, so that each of us may receive what is due us for the things done while in the body, whether good or bad.
 (2 Cor.
 5:10)

 It doesn’t matter who we are, or what position we hold, we are all to “be like-minded, be sympathetic, love one another, be compassionate and humble” (1 Pet.
 3:8).
-As the NASB words it, “all of you be harmonious” meaning each individual one of us have a responsibility to do our part to live in harmony with one another.
+As the NASB words it, “all of you be harmonious” meaning each individual one of us has a responsibility to do our part to live in harmony with one another.

 Leaders: These verses include you too!
 But, you have an even greater responsibility as shepherds to be “examples to the flock” (1 Pet.
 5:2-3).